r-arvind/r-arvind.github.io/_posts/2020-12-09-how-to-make-your-own-css-framework-part-1.md

 We won't be going in-depth since I'm not exactly a designer and I am not qualified to talk about these.
 But I'll mention the important things you need to lookout for while designing.

+You can read more about designing here: <a href="{{site.url}}/how-to-make-your-own-css-framework-part-3">How to Make your Own CSS Framework - Part 3 </a>

 ### Coding